Frequently asked questions about user onboarding, social authentication, signing of blockchain transactions, and Auth SDK usage.

 How does Arcana wallet allow application developers to manage user experience for signing blockchain transactions?

+AuthProvider.
 While instantiating the

 For details, see Arcana wallet visibility modes.

-|Other non-custodial wallets||Arcana wallet|
+|Self-custodial wallets||Arcana's non-custodial wallet|

-|Users need to be responsible for and remember their passphrase.||User does not require to remember any passphrase.|
+|Users need to be responsible for and remember their passphrases.||Users do not require to remember any passphrase.|

 |Users need to manage keys themselves in case of self-custody wallets.||Arcana wallet offers a sweet spot, users don't have to manage keys as in the self-custody wallet and yet their keys can be generated in a decentralized manner via Arcana wallet, a non-custodial wallet.|

-|Typical non-custodial wallets are very challenging to use for those new to Web3.||Arcana wallet offers a really simple Web2-like onboarding experience for new Web3 users along with complete security and ownership.|
+|Users that are new to Web3 typically find self-custodial wallets very challenging to use.||Arcana wallet offers a really simple Web2-like onboarding experience for new Web3 users along with complete security and ownership.|